 This is the documentation for the 24SevenOffice API.
-Here you will find an overview of our current APIs.
-There are some examples to help you get started with our most commonly used APIs, while other descriptions are more bare bones they should be largely self explanatory.
-Please note that most integrations will require some familiarity with the inner workings of the 24SevenOffice system and that you should have some business rules and use cases in place before proceeding with an integration.
+Please note that most integrations will require some familiarity with the inner workings of the 24SevenOffice system.
+It is further necessary to have some business rules and use cases in place before proceeding with an integration.
 We have an extensive Help Center that will provide many answers and good insights.